-Sacred Heart Academy has adopted a one-to-one (1:1) Personal Device program.
-Students in elementary and middle school grades may be issued a Chromebook.
-The policies, procedures, and information within this handbook apply to all Chromebooks issued to Sacred Heart Academy students, all users of Chromebooks, and includes all devices the Administration determines to include under this policy.
-Teachers may set additional requirements for Chromebook use in their classroom.
+Sacred Heart Academy has adopted a one-to-one (1:1) Personal Device program in the middle school.
+Students in elementary grades may have access to a Chromebook or laptop.
+The policies, procedures, and information within this handbook apply to all technological devices issued to Sacred Heart Academy students, all users of Chromebook or laptops or laptops, users of the computer lab, and includes all devices the Administration determines to include under this policy.
+Teachers may set additional requirements for Chromebook or laptopuse in their classroom.

-Sacred Heart Academy maintains this 1:1 Policy to provide the most up-to-date information on the policies of the 1:1 device program, and reserves the right to update and modify it at the discretion of the Administration of the school.
+Sacred Heart Academy reserves the right to update and modify the policy applying to use of technology at the discretion of the Administration of the school.